Mike Gardner

-Michael Norman Gardner (born March 9, 1967) is currently the football coach at Tabor College in Hillsboro, Kansas.
-Having left Tabor for Malone in 2006, Gardner was chosen to replace Mike Gottsch after Tabor's winless 2009 season.
-Gardner's teams achieved post-season play for his first five years as a head coach at the college level—the first two years qualifying for the NAIA playoffs and the next three years to the Victory Bowl.
+Michael Norman Gardner (born March 9, 1967) is an American college football coach.
+He is the head football coach for Tabor College, a position he held from 2004 to 2005 and resumed in 2010.
+Gardner served as the head football coach at Malone University in Canton, Ohio from 2006 to 2009.
+He was chosen to replace Mike Gottsch after Tabor's winless 2009 season.
+Gardner's teams achieved postseason play in each of his first five years as a head coach at the college level—the first two years qualifying for the NAIA Football National Championship playoffs and the next three years appearing in the Victory Bowl.